 Projects at HEE EoE that you are involved in - Projects in the GP School

 Associate Postgraduate GP Dean for Bedfordshire

 I am a GP partner at the King Street Surgery in Kempston, Bedford and have been a GP trainer for over 20 years.
 In 2018 I became Associate GP Dean for Bedfordshire having previously been the Training Programme Director for GP training in Bedford.
 I am also involved in the teaching of undergraduates at the Clinical School in Cambridge.

 Associate Postgraduate Dean for Suffolk and North East Essex

 Ayesha is a GP Trainer and has passion for training and education.
 She is currently working as Associate Dean Suffolk and North East Essex and is a GP Partners in Ipswich.
 She is also Governing Body member for Ipswich and East CCG.
 In her HEE role she is actively involved in pre CCT GP training and also works with Ipswich CCG training hub to facilitate training for post CCT GPs, retainers and fellows.

-GP Associate Post Graduate Dean for Hertfordshire
+GP Associate Dean for Faculty Development and Fellowships